OICR/softeng-blog/_posts/vitalii_slobodianyk/2016-11-25-elasticsearch-shading.md

 #### Parent pom

-We start with a parent pom and put there all the common information we need as well as a `maven-shade-plugin` configuration.
+We start with a parent pom to centralize the common information we need as well as a `maven-shade-plugin` configuration.
 It easy to maintain plugin configuration if it is stored in one location.

-Define some common variables and settings we'll use:
+To define some common variables and settings we'll use:

 ~~~xml
 <properties>